Torkiliuz/dc_uploader/README.md

 The alternative is to update config.ini's DATADIR every time you want to upload from a different directory, but who wants to do that?

+## Permissions

+The install.sh script must be run as root, since it has to install prerequisites.
+The rest of the scripts can be run as a non-root user and without sudo, provided that the user running those scripts has read and write permissions to:

+- Program's entire root directory (e.g. dc_uploader)
+  - `chown -R [USER] dc_uploader` if you want to be sure, but usually not necessary if this is the same user that downloaded dc_uploader.
+- DATADIR
+- WATCHFOLDER

 ## Uninstall :(

 To remove just the program, simply delete the program folder.
 The python virtual environment is inside this folder, so don't worry about removing it manually